medope/commclassop/README.md

 - Goutham made this change
 - I love working on git
 - More power to Goutham. love the work which your are doing for the community.
-- Goutham finds the Community Classroom initiative really great!
+- Goutham finds the Community Classroom initiative really great! in branch 1 second time